Application Regulations

 To schedule an inspection of a former cultivation site, call and leave a message at (209) 754-6336.

-- Final approval of any required grading permits for earthmoving or site disturbance.
+• Final approval of any required grading permits.

-- Removal of unpermitted or temporary structures, unless brought into compliance with applicable building code requirements and permits.
+• Removal of unpermitted or temporary structures unless brought into compliance.

 Setback and Separation Requirements